Lattices of flats for symplectic matroids: Introduction

 \section{Introduction}

 Many books have been written on the subject of matroid theory.
+We recommend "Matroid Theory" by James Oxley for an introduction to the basics of matroid theory and "Coxeter Matroids" by Borovik, Gelfand, and White for a closer look at symplectic matroids.
 Developed in order to generalize the concept of independent sets of vector spaces, matroids now have numerous applications in many fields.
-A very useful property of matroids is their large amount of cryptographic characterizations, which contributes a great deal to their many uses. below is one such characterization using flats:
+Some of them include "Information Theory", \cite{[11]}, "Rigidity Theory", \cite{[12]}, and a recent development in algebraic geometry that helped inspire this work, \cite{[13]}.
+A very useful property of matroids is their large amount of cryptographic characterizations, which contributes a great deal to their many uses.
+Below is one such characterization using flats: